travetto/travetto/module/cache/README.md

 travetto: Cache
 ===

-Provides a simple wrapper around `lru-cache` to provide standard caching constructs.
+Provides a simple wrapper around [`lru-cache`](https://github.com/isaacs/node-lru-cache) to provide standard caching constructs.

-`Cacheable` is a decorator that allows caching at class methods.
+`@Cacheable` is a decorator that allows caching at class methods.
 The decorator will rewrite the method to cache on successful results.
 The decorator supports synchronous as well as asynchronous methods.

 ```typescript